secureCodeBox/secureCodeBox/README.md

 #### Process Engine – the Core

-The main component of the _secureCodeBox_ is the [Camunda][camunda] [BPMN][bpmn] engine, which allows the engineer to build the whole scan process as a [BPMN][bpmn] model.
+The main component of the _secureCodeBox_ is the [Camunda][camunda] [BPMN][bpmn] [engine][scb-engine], which allows the engineer to build the whole scan process as a [BPMN][bpmn] model.
 This component also provides the main web UI: The _secureCodeBox_ control center.
 In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them (Tasklist), and manually review the results.
 Furthermore, the core is able to listen on webhooks and integrate the exposed process API.
 This provides the capability to trigger the scan processes by a continuous integration component, such as [Jenkins][jenkins] in our example, or any other continuous integration component capable of dealing with webhooks.

 #### Scanners